cabal-club/cable/readme.md

 `msg_type` MUST be set to `6`.

-This request returns zero or more `channel list response`s.
+This request returns zero or more `Channel List Response`s.

 A `limit` of 0 indicates a desire to receive the full set of known channels from a peer.
 Unlike some other requests, `limit=0` does not mean to subscribe